eclipse/jnosql-extensions/cassandra-extension/README.md

 Cassandra extension has implementations to use specific behavior that is beyond the API such as Cassandra Query Language, consistency level.

+## CassandraRepository

+CassandraRepository is an extension of Repository that allows using CQL annotation that executes Cassandra Query Language and also Consistency Level.

 ```java
     interface PersonRepository extends CassandraRepository<Person, String> {